jpftolentino/Pantheon-Local-Development-Setup-Lando-/README.md

 ## 🧠 Notes

--   `lando pull` requires the Pantheon recipe (auto-configured via `lando init`)
+-   `lando pull` requires the Pantheon recipe, which is auto-configured by `lando init --source pantheon`

 -   Database credentials are managed by Lando

--   MariaDB version warnings can be ignored unless upgrading
+-   MariaDB version warnings can usually be ignored unless you are upgrading

+-   You do not need to clone the repository separately when initializing directly from Pantheon with Lando

--   Always pull DB/files after cloning to get a working site
+-   Always pull the database and files after initialization to get a working site

 ----------